-Freedom of Expression in the Age of Online Platforms: Operationalising a Human Rights-Based Approach to Content Moderation
+Freedom of Expression in the Age of Online Platforms: The Promise and Pitfalls of a Human Rights-Based Approach to Content Moderation

-The paper concludes by reflecting on some of the limits of the human rights-based approach and cautioning against viewing human rights as a panacea.
+The Article concludes by reflecting on some of the limits of the human rights-based approach and cautioning against viewing human rights as a panacea.

 Keywords: freedom of expression, online platforms, content moderation, human rights